Accepting PhD Students

 Current research activities in my group are:

-- Photophysics of semiconductor Materials
+- Photophysics of Semiconductor Materials

 - Organic Solar cells and Light-emitting devices (LEDs)